daniel-lanciana/rant/angularjs.md

 * Verbose -- both Javascript and directives.
 * Always check to see if a directive already exists (e.g. ng-minlength)
 * To avoid name collision, some Angular objects have a $ prefix.
 Do not use $ prefixes.
+* For readability, parameters can have underscores which are ignored at runtime (i.e. _foo_ is the same as foo, but allows developers to easily differentiate)
 * Prototypical inheritance and scopes can be a bit hairy

 ## Components